Evangeline Lilly: 2015–2023: Ant-Man films and other work

 In 2015, Lilly played Hope van Dyne, the daughter of Hank Pym and Janet van Dyne, in the superhero film Ant-Man as a part of the Marvel Cinematic Universe (MCU).
 Lilly described her character as "capable, strong, and kick-ass", but said that being raised by two superheroes resulted in Hope being "a pretty screwed up human being [...] and the clear message sent by my name is that I'm not a big fan of my father and so I took my mother's name."
 Lilly also signed a multi-film contract with Marvel.
 The film received generally positive reviews.

 In 2017, Lilly starred in the Netflix horror film Little Evil alongside Adam Scott.
 In 2018, she reprised her role as Van Dyne in Ant-Man and the Wasp (2018), donning the superhero mantle of the Wasp which had been teased in the first film during an end credits scene.
 The film received generally positive reviews with Lilly's performance being praised.
 The Wasp became the first superheroine to be a titular character in an MCU film.
 Lilly also reprised her role in Avengers: Endgame (2019).
 That same year, Lilly was set to star in a film titled Happy Place alongside Ike Barinholtz.
 (Note: As of 2024 the film has not been made.)

 In 2021, she starred with Armie Hammer and Gary Oldman in Crisis, directed by Nicholas Jarecki.
 That same year, she also starred in South of Heaven alongside Jason Sudeikis and Mike Colter.
 The latter won her Best Actress at the AFIN International Film Festival.
 Lilly also voiced an alternate version of the Wasp in the Disney+ animated series What If...?
 (2021).
 She voiced Van Dyne in the episode "What If...
 Zombies?!", and received positive reviews.

 In February 2023, Lilly reprised her role as Hope van Dyne / Wasp in Ant-Man and the Wasp: Quantumania, released as the first film of Phase Five of the MCU.
 That same month, it was announced that Lilly would voice a character in the English version of the animated historic epic Israeli film, Legend of Destruction, which was originally released in 2021 in Hebrew.
-Lilly voiced the "last Jewish queen, Berenice of Cilicia, who did her best to protect her people [...] even at the cost of her life", in which Lilly noted was "really brutal and sad, but it's true".
+Lilly voiced the "last Jewish queen, Berenice of Cilicia, who did her best to protect her people [...] even at the cost of her life", which Lilly felt was "really brutal and sad".

 2024–present: Hiatus

-In June 2024, Lilly announced that she was "stepping away" from acting to focus on her family.
+In June 2024, Lilly announced that she was taking an "indefinite hiatus" from acting to focus on her family.
 She noted that "I might return to Hollywood one day, but for now this is where I belong."
+That September, she made an appearance in the independent documentary film Getting Lost celebrating the twentieth anniversary of Lost.
+In June 2026, she narrated and executive produced an updated version of the documentary Farmacy of Light.